Majid Naficy: Tributes

 Majid Naficy is one of the six poets featured in the film Poetry of Resilience directed by the Oscar-nominated documentary film-maker Katja Esson.

 He was the first writer in residence at Annenberg Community Beach House in Santa Monica from 2009 to 2010.

 He received the 2025 Artist Fellowship of the City of Santa Monica, which honors outstanding local artists for their artistic excellence and creative contributions to the community.

 A performance of Naficy's work was included in a 2019 exhibit of artist Shirin Neshat titled "I Will Greet the Sun Again" at the Broad Museum in Los Angeles.
 His life and work were featured in LA Weekly, February 9–15, 2001 written by Louise Steinman, entitled "Poet of Revolution: Majid Naficy's Tragic Journey Home".

 In January 2014, a film called "Majid Naficy's Portrait" was aired on Voice of America in Persian.
 Now it is available with English subtitles on YouTube.

 Majid Naficy's poetry and prose have been anthologized in many books including Poetry in the Windows edited by Suzanne Lummis, Poets Against the War edited by Sam Hamill, Strange Times My Dear: The Pen Anthology of Contemporary Iranian Literature edited by Nahid Mozaffari and Ahmad Karimi-Hakkak, Lounge Lit: An Anthology of Poetry and Fiction by the Writers of Literati Cocktail and Rhapsodomancy, Belonging: New Poetry by Iranians around the World edited by Niloufar Talebi, After Shocks: The Poetry of Recovery for Life edited by Tom Lombardo, Becoming Americans: Four Centuries of Immigrant Writing edited by Ilan Stavans, Revolutionary Poets Brigade Anthology in two volumes edited by Jack Hirschman and Mark Lipman, Al-Mutanabbi Street Starts Here edited by Beau Beausoleil and Deema Shihabi, Others Will Enter the Gates: Immigrant Poets on Poetry, Influences, and Writing in America edited by Abayomi Animashaun, Wide Awake Poets of Los Angeles and Beyond edited by Suzanne Lummis, The Coiled Serpent: Poets arising from the cultural quakes and shifts of Los Angeles edited by Neelanjana Banerjee, Daniel A. Olivas and Luis J. Rodriguez, Open Doors: An Invitation to Poetry edited by Jie Tian, Irena Praitis, and Natalie Graham, Los Angeles Poets for Justice: A Document for the People, edited by Jessica M. Wilson and Karo Ska, Essential Voices: Poetry of Iran and Its Diaspora edited by Christopher Nelson, Dear Vaccine: Global Voices Speak to the Pandemic edited by Naomi Shihab Nye, David Hassler and Tyler Meier, Storm Warning: Poets for the Planet edited by John Curl, Lisbit Bailey and Kristina Brown.
 Beat Not Beat An Anthology of California Poets Screwing on the Beat and Post-Beat Tradition Edited by Rich Ferguson, S.A.
-Griffin, Alexis Rhone Fancher, and Kim Shuck.
+Griffin, Alexis Rhone Fancher, and Kim Shuck., Catching Fire, The Los Angeles Wildfires, An Anthology of Poetry edited by Richard Modiano and S. A. Griffin.

 The scholar Jalil Doostkhah has written an extensive review of Naficy's doctoral dissertation and the poet Amin Haddadi has published a full book, called "Forging the Steel of the Future" about the poetry of Naficy.